-A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote name of database, table, column, index, trigger, or view in SQLite.
+A naming convention is a set of rules for choosing the character sequence to be used for identifiers that denote the name of a database, table, column, index, trigger, or view in SQLite.

-However, you can use other character enclosed in double quotes, for example.
+However, you can use other characters enclosed in double quotes, for example.

 CREATE TABLE "table master"("column 1", " ");

-SQLite does not have any upper limit for length of identifier name.
+SQLite does not have any upper limit for the length of the identifier name.
 You can use any length of identifier that may suitable for you.

-Following is example of using reserved keyword in sql statement.
+Following is an example of using a reserved keyword in SQL statement.

 CREATE TABLE [TABLE] (